cortex-lab/Rigbox/readme.txt

 In order to install on any computer:

-- Rigbox with containing cb-tools and cortexlab
+- Rigbox with some updated functions from cb-tools and cortexlab
  - cortexlab directory contains all default parameters and the main ChoiceWorld function
 - dat.paths must be changed